ASIACOPPERWEEK-China copper demand to rise on surging EV output, power investment

 China's expected reopening from pandemic restrictions will also give copper consumption a boost of about half a percent, Nicholas Snowdon, metals strategist at Goldman Sachs said at the same event.

-China eased COVID-19 curbs earlier this month but has since tightened some restrictions as coronavirus cases mount.
-The restrictions, as well as an ongoing slump in China's property sector, have weighed on copper demand.
+China eased some COVID-19 curbs earlier this month but has since tightened some restrictions as coronavirus cases mount.

-Government measures to support and stabilise the country's property sector are expected to help but the sector would require a longer time to recover, "possibly one or more quarters", said Amelia Xiao Fu, head of Commodity Markets Strategy, Bank of China International.

-"(The) measures have more impact in stabilising developers and avoid systemic risk, rather than give an immediate boost in terms of demand," she said.

-"The key for demand is people's confidence... to go into the market and purchase a new housing unit.
-That confidence probably needs a longer time to restore."

-Fu added that China's infrastructure sector saw "very healthy growth" which offset the decline in copper demand in the property market.

-(Reporting by Emily Chow, Mai Nguyen and Florence Tan; Writing by Dominique Patton; Editing by Ana Nicolaci da Costa and Emelia Sithole-Matarise)
+(Reporting by Emily Chow, Mai Nguyen and Florence Tan; Writing by Dominique Patton; Editing by Ana Nicolaci da Costa)

 ((dominique.patton@thomsonreuters.com;))